10 Hollywood Stars You Didn’t Know Were Nigerian!

 10. Yvonne Orji

-She’s made a namme for herself by sticking to her Nigerian roots and making the world know how unapolgetically Nigerian she is .
+Anyways, she’s made a name for herself by sticking to her Nigerian roots and making the world know how unapologetically Nigerian she is.

-Yvonne Orji became a star on the TV show “Insecure”.
+Yvonne became a star on the TV show “Insecure.”
 She embraces her Nigerian heritage proudly, proving that comedy is a Nigerian trait.

 Leave your vote